-However, it is even better to just make sure that it is stored as uppercase, and the simplest way to do it is by using
+However, it is even better to just make sure that the name is stored as uppercase, and the simplest way to do this is by using

 CREATE OR REPLACE FUNCTION uppercase_name () RETURNS trigger AS $$ BEGIN NEW.emp_name = upper(NEW.emp_name); RETURN NEW; END; $$ LANGUAGE plpgsql; CREATE TRIGGER uppercase_emp_name BEFORE INSERT OR UPDATE OR DELETE ON salaries FOR EACH ROW EXECUTE PROCEDURE uppercase_name ();